jetaggart/stream-encrypted-chat/README.md

 }
 ```

-This class simply decrypts the message before rendering the `MessageSimple`
-component from `stream-chat-react`.
-To do this, we first determine if the
-message is our message, find the correct public key and ask Virgil to decrypt
-it.
-Once that's done we can pass that along with the rest of the props to the
+This class decrypts the message before rendering the `MessageSimple` component from Stream Chat React.
+To do this, we first determine if the message is actually our message with Stream's `.isMyMessage`.
+We then find the correct public key and ask Virgil to decrypt it.
+Once that's done, we can pass the key along with the rest of the props to the Stream's `MessageSimple` component.
-built in Stream component.

 # Where to go from here
 This tutorial is intended to get you up and running as fast as possible.
-Because
+Because of this,
-of this, some critical functionality may be missing for your application.
-Here
+some critical functionality may be missing from your application.
-are some tips of what to do next for your app.
+Here are some tips for what to do next with your app.

 * Build real user registration and protect identity registration.
 This tutorial
   simplified registration and retrieving valid tokens to interact with Stream
   and Virgil.
-* Backup user's private keys.
-Using Virgil's `eThree.backupPrivateKey(pwd)` will
+* Backup user's private keys to restore sessions and for multiple devices.
-  securely store the private key for restoration on any device.
+  Using Virgil's `eThree.backupPrivateKey(pwd)` will securely store the private key for restoration on any device.
 * Integrate user image and file uploads.
 This functionality is hidden in this
   app via CSS.
 You can look at hooking into Stream React Chat's
   [MessageInput](https://getstream.github.io/stream-chat-react/#messageinput) or